iudanet/gophkeeper/API.md

 ```

 **Errors:**
-- `400 Bad Request` - Invalid username format
+- `400 Bad Request` - Invalid username format or missing username
-- `404 Not Found` - User not found (TODO: not implemented yet)
+- `404 Not Found` - User not found

 ---